If you are a collector of Australian stamps or postal history, then whatever your level of collecting

 The National BSAP Website can be accessed by clicking this link:- www.bsap.org.uk

-The British Society of Australian Philately : South West Section
+The British Society of Australian Philately: South West Section

-The programme for the 2023-2024 Season
+Programme for the 2024-2025 Season

 Reports on Meetings of the BSAP South West Section at Ringwood

-2019 to 2022 Seasons
+2019 to 2023 Seasons

 ___________________________________________________